 What is Cryptozoology?

 Although cryptozoology is not yet taught as an official discipline in universities, the word “cryptozoology” can be found in scientific articles, and in many encyclopedias.
 A cryptozoologist is one who systematically seeks to track down species or sub-species that are still unknown to science.
-French cryptozoologist Michel Raynal developed from Heuvelmans a methodology for how the existence of a particular kind of plant or animal can be established on testimonial evidence (sightings), circumstantial evidence (indirect evidence), or even autoptical evidence (which anybody can see).
+French cryptozoologist Michel Raynal developed from Heuvelmans a methodology for how the existence of a particular kind of plant or animal can be established on testimonial evidence (reported sightings), circumstantial evidence (indirect evidence like footprints), or even autoptical evidence (things that can be collected and observed like droppings or a hide).
 While skeptics are dubious of this kind of evidence, it would be well to remember that it was not that many years ago that the elusive creature we now call Okapi (pictured on right) was only known to science through the stories of tribal peoples.
 Cryptozoologists not only seek to establish the existence of famous “hidden creatures,” like the Loch Ness Monster or Big Foot, but also pursue stories of common animals in unexpected places and new varieties of plants.